Honey bees at the hive entrance illustrating a UK colony health triage tool for beekeepers

 Colony Health Triage Tool for Beekeepers

-This interactive colony health triage tool is designed to help UK beekeepers narrow down possible causes of common hive problems.
-It is not a diagnosis tool, but it can help you think through likely causes, sensible next checks and situations where you may need urgent help.
+This interactive colony health triage tool is designed for educational and informational purposes only.
+It helps UK beekeepers think through possible causes of common hive problems, consider sensible next inspection steps and understand when additional advice or investigation may be appropriate.
 If you already know the problem is broadly disease-related, start with the bee diseases and pests overview.
 If you want a simpler symptom-to-action route, use the bee health checker.

-You can use it to work through symptoms linked to brood problems, robbing, wasp pressure, varroa, queen issues, starvation risk, unusual entrance activity, aggressive behaviour and suspected pests.
-It is especially useful when you are unsure what to look for next during or after an inspection.
-For example, likely varroa-related outcomes should lead you toward the varroa quick-start guide, suspicious brood signs toward bacterial bee diseases or viral bee diseases, and predator or scavenger issues toward the bee pests guide.
+You can use the checker to explore possible explanations linked to brood problems, robbing, wasp pressure, varroa, queen issues, starvation risk, unusual entrance activity, defensive behaviour and suspected pests.
+Suggested guidance is intended to guide further inspection and reading rather than provide certainty.
+For example, signs that can sometimes be associated with varroa may lead you toward the varroa quick-start guide, suspicious brood signs toward bacterial bee diseases or viral bee diseases, and predator or scavenger issues toward the bee pests guide.

-If you suspect a notifiable disease or pest, do not move bees, frames, hives or equipment.
-Follow official UK guidance and contact the appropriate reporting route.
+If you suspect a notifiable disease or pest, do not move bees, frames, hives, comb or equipment.
+Follow official UK guidance and contact the appropriate bee health authority or bee inspector immediately.

 How this checker works